mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 **Running HISAT2.** I ran the following script, called `CASE-HISAT2.sh` (originally authored by Maggie Schedl, updated version 7/2020 to account for strandedness).
 At this point, I double-checked that I was in the conda environment `CASE-RNA` I had made earlier because this is where I have HISAT2 installed.

 This script first makes an index using the reference genome then it aligns each trimmed `fq.gz` file to the genome using that index.
+You only need to make the index once.
+Next, hisat2 takes in the paired sequences and aligns them to the index and produces 1 SAM file.
+Next steps convert SAM to BAM then sort BAM.
+Finally the SAM file is deleted and the alignment info is stored in a folder called 'summaries'.

+Running each sample pair (fwd/rev) took about 25mins.
+(Began running ~11:50am 12/6/22 and finished ~2:50am 12/7/22)

 ```
 nano /home/mguidry/Working-CASE-RNA/alignment2ref/CASE-HISAT2.sh
 ```

-Run time ~6+ hrs

 ```
 ##!/bin/bash